OathPros/COMP3/source/nav/view-switchers.rst

 A view switcher is a control that allows switching between a small number of predefined views.
 For example, a music application could show different views for artists, albums and playlists.

-An example view switcher can be seen in the *View Switcher* demo in the Adwaita demo app.

 Guidelines
 ----------